KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-LoadShedding by qunu](https://github.com/qunu/MMM-LoadShedding)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `custom.md`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `MMM-LoadShedding.js`: Replace it with `MagicMirror²`.

 ## [MMM-LocalEvents by dwoolridge](https://github.com/dwoolridge/MMM-LocalEvents)

-1. - W - An error occurred while getting information from 'package.json': Error: Invalid version: "1.0"
+1. Issue: An error occurred while getting information from 'package.json': Error: Invalid version: "1.0"
 2. Recommendation: Found 'XMLHttpRequest' in file `eventprovider.js`: Replace it with built-in fetch.

 ## [MMM-LocalTemperature by glitch452](https://github.com/glitch452/MMM-LocalTemperature)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-LocalTemperature.css`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `MMM-LocalTemperature.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-LocalTransport by CFenner](https://github.com/CFenner/MMM-LocalTransport)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-LocalTransport.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-LocalVideoPlayer by RayTCosgrove](https://github.com/RayTCosgrove/MMM-LocalVideoPlayer)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.

 ## [MMM-LogExt by MMRIZE](https://github.com/MMRIZE/MMM-LogExt)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-Logging by shbatm](https://github.com/shbatm/MMM-Logging)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-Logging.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-loldht22 by cslev](https://github.com/cslev/MMM-loldht22)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-LOLESPORTS-SCHEDULES by xadamxk](https://github.com/xadamxk/MMM-LOLESPORTS-SCHEDULES)